A Lady Takes a Chance

 A Lady Takes a Chance is a 1943 American romantic comedy film directed by William A. Seiter and starring Jean Arthur and John Wayne.
 Written by Robert Ardrey and based on a story by Jo Swerling, the film is about a New York working girl who travels to the American West on a bus tour and meets and falls in love with a handsome rodeo cowboy.
 The film was produced for RKO Radio Pictures by Frank Ross, who was Arthur's husband at the time.
-The supporting cast features flamboyant comedian Phil Silvers, Hans Conried (without his stentorian Barrymoresque voice), Charles Winninger and Mary Field.
-The film earned a profit of $582,000.
+The supporting cast features Phil Silvers, Hans Conried, Charles Winninger and Mary Field.

 Plot

-Three of her suitors protest when Molly J. Truesdale, on a whim, boards a bus in New York City to find out what life in the American West is like.

-Molly goes to a rodeo, where a bucking bronco tosses rider Duke Hudkins right into her lap.
-Duke buys her a beer afterward and then Molly brings him luck while gambling, but his partner Waco warns her that Duke is not the right guy for her.
+Three of her suitors protest when Molly J. Truesdale, on a whim, boards a bus from New York City to discover the American West.
+Molly attends a rodeo, where a bucking bronco tosses rider Duke Hudkins right into her lap.
+Duke buys her a beer and Molly brings him luck while gambling, but his friend Waco warns her that Duke is not right for her.
+Whenever Duke warms to her charms, Molly panics and shies away.
+Duke escorts Molly to various places and events until she learns that her tour bus has left without her.
+Her pride prevents her from accepting help from Duke and Waco, so she plans to hitchhike, but in the dead of night she meekly accepts a ride to the next bus depot from them.

-In a campfire, more worried about his horse than about her, Duke discovers his horse Sammy's blanket has been borrowed by Molly and is furious with her when Sammy catches cold.
-Giving up, Molly goes home to New York and her waiting suitors, who are astounded when a tall cowboy suddenly shows up and carries Molly away.
+The three camp outdoors overnight.
+The cowboys are comfortable but Molly is not, so she takes a horse blanket from Duke's horse Sammy.
+The next day, Duke is incensed when Sammy catches pneumonia.
+Molly makes one last-ditch attempt to snare Duke by preparing an elegant dinner, but Duke is reluctant.
+He insists that he will not sacrifice his freedom for love.
+Molly feels defeated and returns to New York and her waiting suitors, who are astounded when Duke suddenly appears to claim her.
+Together, they take the same tour bus back to the West.